ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 because its misbehavior cannot be detected under normal operation and resists soft exploits by encapsulating the functionality in hardware.

+## Template for Use cases

+Each use case will consist of a table with a number of constant fields, as illustrated below.
+The claim names will be loosely synchronized with the EAT draft.
+The architecture draft (will) describe two classes of attestation
+flow: the passport type (Attestee sends evidence to Attester, receives signed statment, which is sent to relying party), or the background check type (Attestee sends measurements to Relying party, Relying Party checks with Attester).

+Use case name:

+: Twelve Monkeys

+Who will use it:

+: Army of the Twelve Monkeys SDO

+Attesting Party:

+: James Cole

+Relying Party:

+: Dr. Kathryn Reilly

+Attestation type:

+: Passport

+Claims used:

+: OEM Identity, Age Claim, Location Claim, ptime Claim

+Description:

+: James Cole must convince Dr. Reilly he is from the future, and not insane.

 # Requirements Language {#rfc2119}

 This document is not a standards track document and does not make any